Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Chapel Hill has 44 active public transport stops serving a mix of bus routes.
-These are operated by 13 different routes, collectively providing 1,377 weekly passenger trips.
-The average distance from residents' homes to the nearest stop is 194 meters, indicating excellent transport accessibility.
-In this primarily residential area, most commutes are outward-bound.
-Car remains the dominant mode of transport at 81%, with bus at 8% and cycling at 3%.
-On average, there are 1.7 vehicles per dwelling, higher than the regional average.
+These stops are covered by 13 different routes, offering 1,377 weekly passenger trips in total.
+Transport accessibility is rated as excellent, with residents on average located 194 meters from the nearest stop.
+Most residents commute outward due to Chapel Hill's primarily residential nature.
+Car remains the dominant mode of transport at 81%, followed by bus at 8% and cycling at 3%.
+Vehicle ownership averages 1.7 per dwelling, which is above the regional average.

-According to the 2021 Census, 38.5% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 196 trips per day across all routes, equating to approximately 31 weekly trips per individual stop.
+According to the 2021 Census, a high 38.5% of residents work from home, potentially due to COVID-19 conditions.
+Service frequency across all routes averages 196 trips per day, equating to approximately 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport